Reporting Concerns and Misconduct

 - Alanson Sample, Associate Professor, 253-642-7287

-For private conversations regarding LGBTQIA+ concerns
+For conversations regarding LGBTQIA+ concerns

 Students and community members have asked about particular channels for reporting LGBTQIA+ concerns or asking related questions in CSE.
 While gender and gender identities and sexual orientations are explicitly celebrated parts of Michigan Engineering Diversity, and any person or resource listed on this page would be happy to discuss such issues, some may feel more comfortable approaching people who self-identify as part of that community, such as:

 For confidential conversations on campus

 There are also Confidential Resources on campus, who can maintain confidentiality within the University for the individual who shared the information.
 Confidential Resources are prohibited from disclosing confidential information until (1) given permission by the person who disclosed the information; (2) there is an imminent threat of harm to self or others; (3) the conduct involves suspected abuse of a minor under the age of 18; or (4) as otherwise required or permitted by law or court order.
 Confidential resources include: